aishani691/Grammar_Error_Correction/README.md

 A sequence of most probable words learned by the model

 ## Evaluation metrics:
--	In most of these tasks evaluation metric used is the F0.5 score, which is the F1 score with more emphasis on the precision than the recall, since intuitively it is more important to provide a good correction than to rather not produce a correction at all.
+-	In most tasks involving Grammatical Error Correction and Detection, evaluation metric used is the F0.5 score, which is the F1 score with more emphasis on the precision than the recall, since intuitively it is more important to provide a good correction than to rather not produce a correction at all.
 -	The MaxMatch or M2 scorer is used to evaluate the performance of GEC systems.
 The M2 scorer scores the system on the basis of how well the system edits (corrections by system) matches the gold standard edits (perfect corrections) of the input text.
 It is based on calculation of the Levenstein’s distance between two texts (refer https://dl.acm.org/doi/pdf/10.5555/2382029.2382118).

 -	Metrics to evaluate our system: The metric used should be able to quantify the magnitude of match between the edit proposed by the system with the gold standard edit.
 This can be achieved using multiple metrics.